sandeepcheruku/machine-learning_projects/README.md

+#
-# These are the some of the machine learning projects that I worked on
+This repository consists of some machine learning projects that I worked on